Memphis’s Penny Hardaway gets his first tourney win and a shot to shock Gonzaga

 For Hardaway, the stakes are rising quickly.
 Memphis has won 13 of 15 and snapped its March Madness dry spell, and he will now seek a tenure-defining upset of the Bulldogs.

 “Don’t underestimate that [Memphis] team,” Boise State Coach Leon Rice warned.
 “I don’t think anybody that watched that game could.
-Those guys are great players and are so well-coached.
+Those guys are great players and are so well coached.
 They’re going to be a hard, hard out.”